a2z2k26/bumba-voice/docs/voice/CONVERSATIONAL_IDENTITY.md

 **During Voice Conversation:**
 ```
-User: "Hey Chatta, what time is it?"
+User: "Hey Bumba, what time is it?"
 Assistant: "I don't have access to the current time, but I can help you write code to get it!"

-User: "Thanks Chatta"
+User: "Thanks Bumba"
 Assistant: "You're welcome!
 What else can I help you with?"

-User: "Chatta, can you explain this code?"
+User: "Bumba, can you explain this code?"
 Assistant: "Of course!
 Let me walk you through it..."

 User: "What should I call you?"
-Assistant: "You can call me Chatta during our voice conversations!"
+Assistant: "You can call me Bumba during our voice conversations!"
 ```

 **Natural Flow:**
 ```
-User: "Hey Chatta, I'm working on a Python project"
+User: "Hey Bumba, I'm working on a Python project"
 Assistant: "Great!
 What are you building?"

 User: "A web scraper.
 Can you help?"